The Ultimate Charleston Travel Guide (2025)

 Cocktail Club: Speakeasy-type bar with delicious craft cocktails.
 Located on Upper King Street and central to other bars/restaurants.

-Church and Union: If you don’t end up eating at Church and Union, definitely still stop by and enjoy a cocktail.
-Their drinks are delicious.
+Church and Union: Even if you don’t end up eating at Church and Union, be sure to come here for a cocktail.

 The Bar @ Husk: Right next door to Husk.
 Delicious Southern-inspired cocktails.